top of page

 • 3 min read

-As our understanding of mental health evolves, so does the way we talk about it.
-Neurodiversity reminds us that brains come in many beautiful variations — ADHD, autism, dyslexia, and more — and that difference doesn’t automatically mean disorder.
+As our understanding of mental health evolves, so does the language we use to describe it.
+The idea of neurodiversity reminds us that brains come in many variations.
+ADHD, autism, dyslexia, and other patterns of thinking are part of human diversity, and difference does not automatically mean disorder.

 Why Neurodiversity Matters in ADHD Treatment

-The neurodiversity movement challenges the old assumption that there’s a single “normal” brain we should all aim for.
-Many adults with ADHD are imaginative problem-solvers, quick thinkers, and deeply intuitive.
+The neurodiversity movement questions the old idea that there is one normal brain we should all aim to have.
+Many adults with ADHD are imaginative problem solvers and intuitive thinkers.

 The Complex Journey of Adult ADHD Diagnosis